 Statutes of Limitations

 Statutes of limitations refer to a group of laws that establish when certain lawsuits must begin.
-If a victim of a legal wrong does not start a lawsuit within a certain period of time after the harm occurs, courts will not allow the victim to sue the wrongdoer.
+If a victim of a legal wrong does not start a lawsuit within a certain period of time after the harm occurs, time runs out.
+The courts will not allow the victim to sue the wrongdoer.
 Every state has its own statutes of limitations.

 In most states, the statutes of limitations range from one to several years.
 For example, to sue for personal injury in Georgia, a plaintiff must file suit within two years of injury.
 However, if a plaintiff wants to sue someone for damage to personal property, that plaintiff must begin the lawsuit within four years.

 The purpose of a statute of limitation law is to prevent the loss of evidence over time.
 Human memory fades, companies destroy old paperwork, witnesses die, and communication providers purge data from their servers.
 The law recognizes this and understands it would be unfair to a potential defendant if the plaintiff could sue many years after the fact, when the defendant can’t access forgotten or destroyed evidence.

 Normally, the statute of limitations “clock” starts to run after the victim suffers an injury.
 But in many situations, the victim doesn’t realize the injury until well after the statute of limitations for a particular injury has already passed.
 This situation created one of the biggest exceptions to the statute of limitations: the discovery rule.